HMS Enterprise (1705)

 HMS Enterprise (sometimes spelled Enterprize) was a 24-gun sixth-rate (named Enterprise or L'Entreprenante) of the French Navy captured by HMS Triton (also spelt as Tryton) on 7 May 1705.
 She was registered as a Royal Navy ship on 1 June 1705 and commissioned shortly afterwards.
-She served in the Mediterranean and with Admiral Byng's squadron at the Downs, She was wrecked in 1707 with the loss of all hands.
+She served in the Mediterranean and with Admiral Byng's squadron at the Downs.
+She was wrecked in 1707 with the loss of all hands.

-Enterprise was the first named vessel in the Royal Navy.
+She was the first vessel in the Royal Navy to be named Enterprise.

 Specifications

 She was captured on 2 May and registered as a Royal Naval vessel on 1 June 1705.
 Her gundeck was 93 ft 0 in with her keel for tonnage calculation of 79 ft 9 in.
 Her breadth for tonnage was 27 ft 6 in.
 Her tonnage calculation was 320 75/94 tons.
-Her armament was twenty 6-pounders on the upper deck with and four 4-pounders on the quarterdeck all on wooden trucks.
+Her armament was twenty 6-pounders on the upper deck and four 4-pounders on the quarterdeck, all on wooden trucks.

-Commissioned Service
+Commissioned service

 She was commissioned in 1705 under the command of Commander John Paul, RN for service in the Mediterranean then was assigned to Admiral Byng's squadron for the winter of 1706/07 in the Downs.
 On 17 May 1707 Commander William Davenport assumed command.

 Loss

-She was wrecked off Thornton, Lancashire (near Blackpool) with the loss of all hands on 12 October 1707.
+She was wrecked off Thornton, Lancashire, (near Blackpool) with the loss of all hands on 12 October 1707.